bugdie4k/fmt/README.md

- I didn't like how easy it is to forget about where debug prints are placed and how I then had to grep all over the project and check all the the `format` calls and pick the ones I don't need anymore.
+ I didn't like how easy it is to forget about where debug prints are placed and how I then had to grep all over the project and check all the `format` calls and pick the ones I don't need anymore.

  - **The delimiter issue.**